photoprism/photoprism-docs/docs/known-issues.md

 ## Face Recognition

+### Legacy Hardware ###

+It is a [known issue](getting-started/troubleshooting/performance.md#legacy-hardware) that the user interface and backend operations, especially face recognition, can be slow or even crash on older hardware due to a lack of resources.

+*Like most applications, PhotoPrism has certain requirements and our development process does not include testing on unsupported or unusual hardware.*

 ### Asian Faces and Children

 It is a known issue that children and Asian-looking faces cannot be recognized reliably.
 Detection without automatic recognition should not be affected by that.